Bayesian Transfer Learning for High-Dimensional Linear Regression via Adaptive Shrinkage: Methodology

-For the horseshoe, there are many algorithms for efficient sampling of the regression parameters and their respective shrinkage parameters. \citet{Makalic2016AEstimator} presented a simple horseshoe sampler that has Gibbs updates for all parameters. \citet{Johndrow2020ScalablePrior} introduce a more scalable sampling algorithm which is shown to have great performance in higher dimensional settings.
-We provide concrete details of the \citet{Johndrow2020ScalablePrior} sampling algorithm in online Appendix B.
+For the HS prior, there exist several efficient algorithms for sampling the regression coefficients and their associated shrinkage parameters.
+In particular, \citet{Johndrow2020ScalablePrior} introduce a scalable sampling algorithm that exhibits strong performance in high-dimensional settings.
+Appendix~C provides the implementation details for this sampling algorithm.